 upper waypoint

-Oakland’s Measure E Tax in Trouble, Threatening a Push to Boost Ailing City Services
+Oakland’s Measure E Tax Is Failing, Threatening a Push to Boost Ailing City Services

-Mayor Barbara Lee hoped the parcel tax would bring in revenue to improve basic services like police, fire and street cleanliness.
-It continues to trail in the latest election results.
+Mayor Barbara Lee acknowledged that the parcel tax she had hoped would bring in revenue to improve basic services like police, fire and street cleanliness will not pass.

 Oakland Mayor Barbara Lee speaks on her support for California Senate Bill 63 at a press conference at Embarcadero Plaza in San Francisco on Jan.
 23, 2026.
 (Tâm Vũ/KQED)

-A parcel tax that Mayor Barbara Lee hoped would bolster Oakland’s sparse budget and ailing city services looks headed for defeat, after Alameda County election results showed it trailing by over 6,000 votes on Friday.
+A parcel tax that Mayor Barbara Lee hoped would bolster Oakland’s sparse budget and ailing city services will not pass, Lee and other city officials acknowledged after Alameda County election results showed it trailing by over 8,500 votes Monday.

 “I am less than one year in office, and it’s crystal clear to me that we as a city do lack the resources to provide the basic services that residents need and deserve,” Lee said during a press conference announcing her 2026 budget plan last month.

-She had pinned many of her budget aspirations — to increase fire and police funding, make investments in preventing illegal dumping, and maintain state-funded homelessness services — on an estimated $34 million in annual revenue that the tax would generate.
+She had pinned increases in fire and police funding, investments in preventing illegal dumping, and maintenance of state-funded homelessness services on an estimated $34 million in annual revenue that the tax would have generated.

 Measure E, she told voters in May, is “the difference between maintaining the status quo and actually moving the needle.”